pugad/ml-golf-demo-app/README.md

 A demo MLOps project where a decision tree classifier is used to decide if you should play golf.
 You can interact with the API manually (see below), or you could create another web scraper/data collection app that will validate the data before sending it to ```/train```.

-The code can be repurposed for other ML projects.
+The code can be repurposed for other ML projects (see LICENSE).
 If you want to understand how it works, you can start with ```app.py```.

 ## Try it out